grafana/agent/docs/sources/flow/concepts/clustering.md

 The following `values.yaml` file deploys anStatefulSet for metrics collection.
-It makes use of a [headless service][] to retrieve the IPs of the agent pods for the `--cluster.join-addresses` argument, as well as an HPA for autoscaling.
+It makes use of a [headless service][] to retrieve the IPs of the agent pods for the `--cluster.join-addresses` argument, as well as an [Horizontal Pod Autoscaler][] (HPA) for dynamically matching demand.

 ```yaml
 agent: